 Download a semester-by-semester class planning guide to preview the steps required to complete your degree.

 Major Courses and Catalog

-In addition to completion of the university's core curriculum and professional education courses, the Associate of Arts in TESOL degree requires the following classes:
+In addition to completing the university's core curriculum and professional education courses, the Associate of Arts in TESOL degree requires the following classes: